Motorcycle Hand Grips -- Design Them Yourself

 Call for details: (seven one four) 342-3020 PST.

 PersonaGrip's RE-Moldability Allows NON-STOP Tuning at the Human-Machine Interface

-Riders love PersonaGrip because they can finally have input on how the bike feels in their hands.
+Riders love PersonaGrip because they finally have input on how the bike feels in their hands.

-Dealerships and Shop owners love it because they can constantly help their customers remold them to achieve a riding experience that must truly be felt to be believed.
+Dealerships and Shop owners love it because they can constantly help their customers remold them to achieve a riding experience that must be felt.

 Call for details: (seven one four) 342.3020 PST (GMT -08:00)